-Students that meet all criteria for regular admission to the University but do not meet the criteria for regular admission to the School of Forest Resources may be conditionally admitted upon approval of the School of Forest Resources faculty, graduate coordinator and dean of the School of Forest Resources.

-Students who are admitted conditionally must earn a GPA of 3.0 or better in his/her initial 9 hours of graduate course work to continue graduate studies in the program.
-Students are not eligible for a graduate assistantship during conditional status.
+Students that meet all criteria for regular admission to the University but do not meet the criteria for regular admission to the School of Forestry and Natural Resources may be conditionally admitted upon approval of the School of Forestry and Natural Resources faculty, Graduate Coordinator, and Dean of the School of Forestry and Natural Resources.
+Students who are admitted conditionally must earn a GPA of 3.0 or better in their initial 9 hours of graduate course work to continue graduate studies in the program.
+Students are not eligible for a graduate research assistantship during conditional status.